All posts

 Anti-Bot Updates

 Cloudflare, DataDome, and Akamai update their detection systems regularly.
 A scraper that worked yesterday returns captcha pages today.
-Fixing this requires proxy rotation, TLS fingerprint updates, or switching to full browser rendering, each with its own complexity.
+Fixing this requires proxy rotation, updates to the request signature, or switching to full browser rendering, each with its own complexity.

 Infrastructure Scaling

 Browser-based scraping is resource-intensive.
-A single headless Chrome instance uses 200-500MB of RAM.
-Scaling to hundreds of concurrent pages means managing Chrome pools, dealing with memory leaks, and handling zombie processes.
+A single headless browser instance uses 200-500MB of RAM.
+Scaling to hundreds of concurrent pages means managing browser pools, dealing with memory leaks, and handling zombie processes.

 IP Management